 Continue your road-trip in Portugal by passing through one of the most beautiful regions of Portugal, the Alentejo.
 Comporta is the new chic and bohemian destination of Portugal, a perfect place to stay for a few days, in one of the houses of Alma da Comporta.
-Between sea and rice fields, discover the slow-life spirit in one of the traditional villas, for a moment out of time.
+With many activities such as horseback riding or surfing and between sea and rice fields, discover the slow-life spirit in one of the traditional villas, for a moment out of time.

 This small town is unlike any other, for its wilderness and isolation.
 You will walk along the huge cliffs of Cabo de San Vincente, the most south-westerly point in Europe.
 You’ll marvel at the waves breaking on the rocks before setting down your towel on one of the white sand beaches.

 Continuing your journey along the Algarve coast, you will arrive in Olhão, which will make you feel almost in Africa.
 Hundreds of whitewashed houses with terraces, a typical market and a pleasant walk by the sea will give you a complete change of scenery.
 Finish this road trip in Portugal with Tavira, one of the pearls of the Algarve.
 You will visit the old town and its historical monuments before meeting the pink flamingos on the island of Tavira.